The Airmen's Stories - Sgt. J Pipa

 During the Arnhem landings in September, 312 squadron were also active in escorting the gliders, and Pipa was flying all day.

-Activity increased from March 1945, whilst escorting Lancaster’s that were bombing many German industrial targets, U Boat and E Boat pens.
-By the 1st February 1945 he was the Flight Commander of A Flight, and promoted to Flight Lieutenant on the 7th March.
-On the 11th and 12th March Pipa flew as escort with the famous 1000 bomber raids to Essen and Dortmund.
+Activity increased from March 1945, whilst escorting Lancasters that were bombing many German industrial targets, U-Boat and E-Boat pens.
+By 1st February 1945 he was the Flight Commander of 'A' Flight, and promoted to Flight Lieutenant on 7th March.
+On 11th and 12th March Pipa flew as escort with the famous 1000 bomber raids to Essen and Dortmund.

-He was awarded the 3rd bar to his Military Cross on the 22nd March and a 4th bar on the 9th April.
+He was awarded the 3rd bar to his Military Cross on 22nd March and a 4th bar on 9th April.

-By the 19th April 1945, the squadron had flown its last operation on a Ramrod patrol to Heligoland, in which Pipa took his last flight.
-He had completed four operational tours amounting to over 700 hours flying fighter aircraft, and although gaining a chestful of Czech medals, was never awarded any British decoration for his time with the RAF !
+By 19th April 1945 the squadron had flown its last operation on a Ramrod patrol to Heligoland, in which Pipa took his last flight.
+He had completed four operational tours amounting to over 700 hours flying fighter aircraft, and although gaining a chestful of Czech medals, was never awarded any British decoration for his time with the RAF.

-On the 14th November 1955, his flying expertise was finally recognised by him converting to jets and spending his final three years service with the RAF as a test pilot with the 20th and 33rd Maintenance Unit at Wroughton, near Swindon.
-He was flying and testing Gloster Javelins and Hawker Hunters, also flying Canberra’s, and was promoted to Flight Lieutenant on the 18th May 1956.
+On 14th November 1955 his flying expertise was finally recognised by him converting to jets and spending his final three years service with the RAF as a test pilot with the 20th and 33rd Maintenance Unit at Wroughton, near Swindon.
+He was flying and testing Gloster Javelins and Hawker Hunters, also flying Canberra’s, and was promoted to Flight Lieutenant on 18th May 1956.

 Joseph Pipa could not be far away from his love of flying and became interested in gliding, joining the Swindon Gliding Club in 1963 operating from South Marston (Vickers Airfield).With his flying experience he was able to be used as the air-tow tug pilot, flying an Auster aircraft.